Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Then drag them from there into MO2, in the Yellow "Where you may choose to add compatible Mods..." section in the MO2 ModList.

-If Mods are double-nested, you will need to fix that yourself.
+If Mods are double-nested, or missing a folder layer, you will need to fix that yourself.

 ## Optional Overpowered Mods are to be enabled/disabled at a players discretion.
 But again, it's best practice to start a new game anytime you alter mods.